-World Heritage Site: how does a place become one?
+What is a Unesco World Heritage site? - CBBC Newsround

-The Lake District in the north west of England has been given the very special title of a Unesco World Heritage Site.
+Not too long ago, the Lake District in the north-west of England was given the title of a Unesco World Heritage Site.

-It's been specially chosen because of its beauty, its farming and the inspiration it gives to artists and writers.
+But what exactly does it take to become a World Heritage site?

-Being a World Heritage Site means that the area is officially recognised as being extremely important to the world's history and culture, and it is protected.
+As a World Heritage Site, a place will become more famous so lots of people will visit it and learn about it.

-The place will become more famous so lots of people will visit it and learn about it.
 It can get more money to help look after it so that people can enjoy the site for many years to come.

 There's a list of rules that a place should follow for it to become a World Heritage Site.